Interview with author D.R. Spires

 Q4.
 What’s your favourite spot to visit in your own country?
 And what makes it so special to you?

 Q5.
-What inspired you to write the book ‘The Almost Miracle Years’?
+What inspired you to write the book “Olympus, and the House of Tchrlok”?

 Q7.
 On what platforms can readers buy your books?